-The meetings of the VIG Holding Liquidity Committee generally take place quarterly and are prepared and coordinated by Group Treasury.
-Group Treasury, the Managing Board member responsible for the area and participants from Asset Management, Subsidiaries Management, Enterprise Risk Management, Finance and Accounting, and Controlling are permanent members.
-Due to the COVID-19 crisis, agreement was reached to change to monthly meetings for the Liquidity Committee.
+The meetings of the VIG Holding Liquidity Committee generally take place quarterly and are prepared and coordinated by the Treasury incl.
+ALM department.
+Treasury incl.
+ALM, the Managing Board member responsible for the area and participants from Asset Management, Subsidiaries and M&A, Enterprise Risk Management, Planning and Controlling and the Finance Department are permanent members.
+Due to the ongoing COVID-19 crisis, agreement was reached to change to monthly meetings for the Liquidity Committee.